|

 eliminating personal responsibility for anything that goes wrong, and second,

-through ensuring the government will make right whatever is judged unjust; it
+government will make right whatever is judged unjust; it

 will rectify any inequality.
 When these designs are conjoined with the nanny